Showman: United Kingdom

 Whilst the Showmen's Guild of Great Britain (SGGB) stands as the largest trade association, there are other, smaller industry bodies such as the Association of Independent Showmen (AIS) and Society of Independent Roundabout Proprietors (SIRPS).

 United States

-Those of the traveling circus (traveling carnival)—Carnies are comparable to Showmen but in the United States, the term "Showman" primarily refers to male dancers (showgirls being the female equivalent); an example being Gene Kelly in the film Singin' in the Rain.
+Those of the traveling circus (traveling carnival)—carnies are comparable to Showmen but in the United States, the term showman primarily refers to male dancers (showgirls being the female equivalent).

 The term showman or show people, can also be meant as a superlative or complimentary term, sometimes as an accolade or quasi-title, such as in the documentary name Harry Saltzman: Showman.